 A jump to 20th century

-Another essential is Pablo Neruda, Chilean poet considered to be one of the best poets of the XXth century.
-His first name was Ricardo Eliécer Neftalí Reyes Basoalto, but he adopted the pseudonym Pablo Neruda to sign all his writings.
-Between more than thirty works that he published in his life, which more stands out is Veinte poemas de amor y una canción desesperada (Twenty poems of love and a desperate song).
+Among more than thirty works that he published in his life, which more stand out is Veinte poemas de amor y una canción desesperada (Twenty poems of love and a desperate song).
 A collection of poetry that sings to love and heartbreak.

-A writer who enjoyed on big prestige and was rewarded several times so much in his country Mexico as well as abroad, was Juan Rulfo.
-His literary production was focused in the history and he took part of a literary movement known as magic realism, in which happens a mixture between reality and fantasy.
+His literary production was focused on history and he took part in a literary movement known as magic realism, in which happens a mixture between reality and fantasy.
 His most important work in this genre was Pedro Páramo.
 Rulfo also was a movies scriptwriter.

 When you are ready, discover more by yourself!

-And as them, we might mention many other exponents of the Spanish-American literature.
-We might remain endless hours detailing on the life of each one and discovering their relevancy in the frame of the epoch in which they lived, their creativity in the use of the Spanish language and the power of their words expressed in their masterpieces.
+And as for them, we might mention many other writers of Spanish-American literature.
+We might remain endless hours detailing the life of each one and discovering their relevancy in the frame of the epoch in which they lived, their creativity in the use of the Spanish language, and the power of their words expressed in their masterpieces.

 So we just leave you this starter so that you can look by yourself a little more on the life of these and other writers who have dignified our language and you cheer up into the adventure of a good reading once you are ready!

-In Spanish Express you will always find guide and advice if you decide to impose on yourself the challenge of being able to read some of these big of the literature.
-Write to us to [email protected] and let us help you.
+In Spanish Express you will always find a guide and advice if you decide to impose on yourself the challenge of being able to read some of these big of the literature.
+Write to us at firstname.lastname@example.org and let us help you.

-Look for our full immersion programme: Live and study at your teacher’s home in our web: https://www.spanishexpress.co.uk/spain-latin-america/homestay-immersion/.
+Look for our full immersion programme: Live and study at your teacher’s home.

 Spanish Express Blogger